Landaverry/Suricata-Wazuh-Integration/README.md

   Installation and configuration process for deploying Wazuh SIEM in home network.
 This is a personal project that aims to also implement an Intrusion detection system and feed event logs into the SIEM

+  To naivagte the gibook use the SUMMARY.md to progress through installation, configuration and wrting detection rules
 ---

 # Installing and Configuring SIEM